5 Benefits of Family Anonymous Meetings When You Have an Addict in the Family

 3. Support Network

-Whether a loved one is currently using or making steps towards recovery, a family’s recovery process can start at any time.
+Whether a loved one is currently using or making steps toward recovery, a family’s recovery process can start at any time.
 Establishing a healthy support network becomes an essential part of the family’s recovery process.
 Family Anonymous meetings act as a support network for families living with addiction.

 4. Living for Today